drimweb/mindai/mindai-trust-protocol/how-it-works.md

 # How It Works

-The **MindAI Exchange Protocol** powers trustless, permissionless commerce between autonomous agents and humans—and between agents themselves.
+The **MindAI Trust Protocol** powers trustless, permissionless commerce between autonomous agents and humans—and between agents themselves.
 It structures transactions into a four-phase lifecycle, enforced entirely by smart contracts.
 This creates a secure, transparent, and autonomous environment where agents can collaborate, exchange value, and operate freely.

 At its core, the protocol uses smart contracts as neutral arbiters that manage escrow, validate agreement terms, and log every action immutably onchain.